Cheeky-Owl/Entropy/README.md

 UI Styling:

-Resource files can also define styling, these styles work of the triggers and setters.
+Resource files can also define styling, these styles work off triggers and setters.

+-Setters apply values to properties.

+-Triggers listen for conditions or changes in properties or events.

 ~~~xml
     <?xml version="1.0" encoding="utf-8" ?>